anders94/api-docs/source/includes/_http-private.md

   message: 'Margin order placed.' }
 ```

 Places a margin buy order in a given market.
 Required POST parameters are "currencyPair", "rate", and "amount".
-You may optionally specify a maximum lending rate using the "lendingRate" parameter. (the default "lendingRate" value is 0.02) Note that "rate" * "amount" must be > 0.02 when creating or expanding a market.
+You may optionally specify a maximum lending rate using the "lendingRate" parameter. (the default "lendingRate" value is 0.02 which stands for 2% per day) Note that "rate" * "amount" must be > 0.02 when creating or expanding a market.
 If successful, the method will return the order number and any trades immediately resulting from your order.

 ### Input Fields